HOME Line

 Legislation which HOME Line will work with coalition partners on:

 • Guarantee statewide source of income protections.
-Clarify that the state’s civil rights law ensures landlords cannot refuse to rent to or otherwise discriminate against someone because they receive and use rental assistance to pay their rent.
+(SF2097/HF2021) Clarify that the state’s civil rights law ensures landlords cannot refuse to rent to or otherwise discriminate against someone because they receive and use rental assistance to pay rent.

-Legislation HOME Line supports:
+Legislation which HOME Line supports:

 For updates about this advocacy and information about how you can contribute to these efforts, sign up below for the HOME Line Connection newsletter!